 After leaving Arkansas we move to Missouri.
 We start running our Missouri hunts near Squaw Creek National Wildlife Refuge.
 They begin toward end of February and hunt through mid-March.
 Impressive snow goose numbers stage and migrate through NW Missouri each spring making this an enjoyable place to snow goose hunt.

 If you would like a video showing our snow goose hunts we will send you a DVD.
 The title is Snow Flurries 2.
 It was filmed during our 2009 spring season.
 We wanted to give you a feel for exactly what you will experience on an average or better day in the field hunting snow geese with us.
 The vast majority of the DVD was filmed while running our spring snow goose hunts with snow goose hunters like you doing the shooting.

 There has been a lot of hype created around the spring snow goose season.
 Some of its warranted.
-Some of its overblown marketing.
-As you can see from our videos and gallery pictures we have many truly amazing days in the field each year.
+Some of its overblown ego's and marketing.
+As you can see from our videos and gallery pictures we have truly amazing days in the field each year.
 It takes the right conditions and a little luck to have those 60, 80, or 100 plus bird days.
 Hunters should come expecting to average a daily harvest in the teen's or twenties with a potential for much larger days.
 These are decoying birds with most shots being called in the 25-50 yard range.
 In reality, snow geese are the toughest of all waterfowl to decoy.
 The enactment of this special spring snow goose season and its liberal laws are a testament to this fact.
 We are highly successful but we don’t guarantee birds.
 Slow days or even a rare zero do occur.